 - Prepare all reagents, working standards and samples as instructed.
 Bring all reagents to room temperature before use.
 The assay is performed at room temperature (20-30°C). - Remove excess microplate strips from the plate frame and return them immediately to the foil pouch with desiccant inside.
-Reseal the pouch securely to minimize exposure to water vapor and store in a vacuum desiccator. - Add 25 μl of Standard and/or Sample per well, and immediately add 25 μl of Biotinylated ApoC-II to each well (on top of the standard or sample).
-Cover wells with a sealing tape and incubate for two hours at room temperature.
+Reseal the pouch securely to minimize exposure to water vapor and store in a vacuum desiccator. - Add 25 μl of standard or sample per well, and immediately add 25 μl of Biotinlylated Protein C to each well (on top of the Standard or sample) and mix gently.
+Cover wells with a sealing tape and incubate for two hours.
 Start the timer after the last sample addition. - Wash five times with 200 μl of Wash Buffer manually.
 Invert the plate each time and decant the contents; hit it 4-5 times on absorbent paper towel to completely remove the liquid.
-If using a machine wash six times with 300 μl of Wash Buffer and then invert the plate, decant the contents; hit it 4-5 times on absorbent paper towel to completely remove the liquid. - Add $50~\mu l$ of Streptavidin-Peroxidase Conjugate to each well and incubate for 30~minutes.
-Turn on the microplate reader and set up the program in advance. - Wash the microplate as described above. - Add 50 μl of Chromogen Substrate per well and incubate for about 12 minutes or until the optimal blue color density develops.
+If using a machine wash six times with 300 μl of Wash Buffer and then invert the plate, decant the contents; hit it 4-5 times on absorbent paper towel to completely remove the liquid. - Add 50 μl of Streptavidin-Peroxidase Conjugate to each well and incubate for 30 minutes.
+Turn on the microplate reader and set up the program in advance. - Wash the microplate as described above. - Add 50 μl of Chromogen Substrate per well and incubate for about 10 minutes or till the optimal blue color density develops.
 Gently tap plate to ensure thorough mixing and break the bubbles in the well with pipette tip. - Add 50 μl of Stop Solution to each well.
 The color will change from blue to yellow. - Read the absorbance on a microplate reader at a wavelength of 450 nm immediately.
 If wavelength correction is available, subtract readings at 570 nm from those at 450 nm to correct optical imperfections.
 Otherwise, read the plate at 450 nm only.
 Please note that some unstable black particles may be generated at high concentration points after stopping the reaction for about 10 minutes, which will reduce the readings.